 6. Pay off in full the balances of your credit cards with small balances.
 This will reduce the number of your credit cards with balances.

 7. Don’t call the credit bureaus to remove a paid-off debt from your credit report.
 Your good payment history on this particular debt is just like an A rating on your report card.
+Talk to Money Expert in if you need a help with debt management.

 8. Do your best to prevent your debt going into collection.
 Always remember that even if you’ll be able to negotiate and pay off your debt later on, your collection account will stay in your report for seven years.